Farama-Foundation/SuperSuit/dev_notes.md

-1. when should frame_stack append to the stack?
+1. when should the frame_stack wrapper append the observation to the stack?
 When observe() is called (current implementation)?
 When the environment steps?
 When the agents step?
-2. I don't see any use for continuous_actions, it just seems bad to me
+Not really sure what the right thing is here.